Cello Concerto (Elgar): Music

 The first movement is in ternary form with an introduction.
 It opens with a recitative for the solo cello, immediately followed by a short answer from the clarinets, bassoons and horn.

 An ad lib modified scale played by the solo cello follows.
 The viola section then presents a rendition of the main theme in Moderato, and passes it to the solo cello who repeats it.
 Elgar considered it to be his tune: "if you ever hear someone whistling this melody around the Malvern Hills, that will be me".

 The string section plays the theme a third time and then the solo cello modifies it into a fortissimo restatement.
 The orchestra reiterates, and the cello presents the theme a final time before moving directly into a lyrical E major middle section.

 This transitions into a similar repetition of the first section.
 This section omits the fortissimo modified theme in the solo cello.
 The slower first movement moves directly into the second movement.

 The second movement opens with a fast crescendo with pizzicato chords in the cello.
 Then, the solo cello plays what will be the main motive of the Allegro molto section.

 Pizzicato chords follow.
 A brief cadenza is played, and sixteenth-note motive and chords follow.
 A ritardando leads directly to a scherzo-like section which remains until the end.

 The slow third movement starts and ends with a lyrical melody, and one theme runs through the entire movement.

-The end flows directly into the finale (again with no pause).
 The fourth movement begins with another fast crescendo and ends at fortissimo.
 The solo cello follows with another recitative and cadenza.
 The movement's main theme is noble and stately, but with undertones and with many key-changes.

 Near the end of the piece, the tempo slows into a più lento section, in which a new set of themes appears.

 The tempo slows further, to the tempo of the third movement, and the theme from that movement is restated.
 This tempo continues to slow until it becomes stagnant, and the orchestra holds a chord.
 Then, at the very end of the piece, the recitative of the first movement is played again.
 This flows into a reiteration of the main theme of the fourth movement, with tension building until the final three chords, which close the piece.